-The Village of Glenview and the Environment & Natural Resources Commission are encouraging residents to participate in a new “No Mow ‘Til Mother’s Day” initiative.
+The Village of Glenview and Environment & Natural Resources Commission are once again encouraging residents to participate in the “No Mow ‘Til Mother’s Day” initiative.

-This program invites residents to avoid mowing their lawn – or a portion of their lawn – through the first week of May to help support the local ecology, the habitats of pollinators and area wildlife.
+This program invites residents to avoid mowing their lawn – or a portion of their lawn – through Mother's Day to help support the local ecology, the habitats of pollinators and area wildlife.

 Broad adoption of the initiative would have many beneficial effects on the environment, says Dr. Alan Molumby, Professor of Biological Sciences at the University of Illinois-Chicago and director of Woodworth Prairie in Glenview.
 Molumby adds that rabbits, bees and flies would all benefit from a reduction in mowing, and lawns would likely require less water and fertilizer.